 - First, run water and turn on the garbage disposal to remove any food waste that may not have flushed away from the last time you used it.
 Once it's empty, then start the clean in-depth process.

 - Add 20 to 30 large ice cubes down the drain.
 Hydrogen Peroxide is one of two ingredients that make up Sodium Percarbonate; it actives with water.
-Hydrogen Peroxide is the color-safe, safer choice bleach in Powerizer.
+Hydrogen Peroxide is an oxygen bleach ingredient, safer choice bleach in Powerizer.
 Hydrogen Peroxide mixed in temperatures below 104 degrees F is less effective.
 Therefore, TAED, short for Tetraacetylethylenediamine, is an essential ingredient in Powerizer, which supercharges Hydrogen Peroxide.
 Now you have a super-effective oxidizing agent that works not only in hot wash cycles but also in cold-water temperatures.
 Powerizer quickly neutralizes odors and effectively cleans the grinding plate and the food chamber.
 Adding ice to drain helps to sharpen the blades during the grinding process.

 - Add one (1) scoop of Powerizer down the drain.
 The paste will attach to the ice and lengthen the time it takes to move throughout the entire chamber until it eventually makes its way down the sewer drainage pipe.

 - Pulsate the disposal by flipping the switch on and off a few times.
 The spin action helps to distribute the paste equally throughout the grinding plate.